damsheer/damsheer.GitHub.io/index.md

 ;
 ;2021.7.13 It seems like SC is more likely to accept works about large-scale applications.
 ;
-;2021.6.14 I finished my paper. and I have a plan about submitting a pull request to OpenBLAS, but I don't have enough time to test for all target architecture.
+;2021.6.14 I finished my paper.
+I have a plan about submitting a pull request to OpenBLAS, but I don't have enough time to test for all target architecture.

 ## Publications

-Chendi Li, Haipeng Jia, Hang Cao, AutoTSMM:An Auto-tuning Framework for Building High-Performance Talland-Skinny Matrix-Matrix Multiplication on CPUs (IEEE ISPA 2021, New York)
+Chendi Li, Haipeng Jia, Hang Cao, AutoTSMM: An Auto-tuning Framework for Building High-Performance Talland-Skinny Matrix-Matrix Multiplication on CPUs (IEEE ISPA 2021, New York)

 Chendi Li, Guangting Zhang, Haipeng Jia, Fast Computation Elementary Functions on ARM Platforms(in Chinese) (Under review)